pederwuth/azure-ai-search-with-content-understanding-python/educational_content/venture_deals_markdown.md

 <!-- FigureContent="**Title**: Chapter 12
 **ChartType**: rings
 **TopicKeywords**: Arts and culture, Education and academics **DetailedDescription**: The image displays the text 'Chapter 12' in a stylized format.
-The word 'CHAPTER' is written vertically in bold, black letters, while the number '12' is displayed in a large, light gray font behind it.
-The design is simple and focuses on the contrast between the boldness of the chapter title and the subtlety of the chapter number.
+The word 'CHAPTER' is written vertically in bold black letters, while the number '12' is displayed in a large, light gray font behind it.
+The design is simple and focuses on the contrast between the bold black text and the lighter gray number.
-**Summary**: The image is a stylized representation of the text 'Chapter 12', with the chapter number prominently displayed in a large, light gray font behind the vertically arranged word 'CHAPTER'.
+**Summary**: The image is a stylized representation of the text 'Chapter 12', with the word 'CHAPTER' in bold black letters and the number '12' in a large, light gray font.
 **MarkdownDataTable**:
 **AxisTitles**
 **AxisTitles.xAxisTitle**: